jpeter17/Instacat/README.md

 Here're some of the project's best features:

 *   Firebase authentication
-*   Profiles timeline and following system inspired by Instagram
+*   Profiles, timeline, and following system inspired by Instagram
 *   Elegant loading skeletons
 *   90+ Score on Lighthouse audit